-Full price lunches will be \$2.45 per day and full price breakfast will be \$1.35 per day.
+Full price lunches will be \$3.15 per day and full price breakfast will be \$1.65 per day.
 Reduced price lunches will be \$.40 per day and reduced price breakfast will be \$.30 per day.
+These prices are in effect unless other programs are approved.
 We request that lunches be paid on Monday for the entire week.